gatsbyjs/gatsby/docs/blog/2018-05-31-open-sourcing-gatsby-workshops/index.md

 ![Diagram of how Gatsby build time and run time works](./gatsby-diagram.jpg)

-- This diagram helped them understand why adding extra plugins to their Gatsby sites doesn’t slow them down (because plugins do their work at build time, not at runtime)
+- This diagram helped them understand why adding extra plugins to their Gatsby sites doesn't slow them down (because plugins do their work at build time, not at runtime)
-- People wanted to know how Gatsby works with React and GraphQL, and we’re still working on diagrams to illustrate those concepts
+- People wanted to know how Gatsby works with React and GraphQL, and we're still working on diagrams to illustrate those concepts
 - If React and GraphQL are new to people, they seem to be the most difficult parts of learning to use Gatsby

 ## New tutorials!